iotaledger/documentation/channels/0.1/get-started/design-the-workflow.md

 ## Next steps

-Once your messaging workflows are ready, you can build the logic that defines how these messages will be processed.
+Once your messaging workflows are ready, you're ready to code your application.

-Try our guide for [building a simple app](../channels/build-a-simple-app.md) that uses the public message workflow.
+Try our guide for [building a simple app](../get-started/build-a-simple-app.md).